pexcn/hackintosh-fujitsu-lifebook-u938/extras/voltageshift/README.md

 # VoltageShift

-`com.sicreative.VoltageShift.plist` is built by the following command:
+~~`com.sicreative.VoltageShift.plist` is built by the following command:~~ Now I use my customized method.

 ```sh
 # CPU: -25 mV